SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     An access has been denied while opening or editing sensitives files.

     - **Effort:** advanced

+??? abstract "Active Directory Database Dump Via Ntdsutil"

+    Detects the dump of ntdis.dit database by using the utility ntdsutil.exe.
+NTDS.dit database stores Active Directory data, including passwords hashes for all users in the domain.

+    - **Effort:** elementary

 ??? abstract "Active Directory Replication from Non Machine Account"